AdobeDocs/adobeio-events/cli/template-generator.md

 ### CuRL Command

-The required headers are used as shown below and the parameters are passed as a JSON object in the Body of the request.
+The required headers are used as shown below and the parameters are passed as a JSON object in the body of the request.

 ```shell
 curl -X POST \